15 Best Vans To Live In Full Time

-The early VW busses aren’t in production anymore, so parts can be hard to come by or expensive to purchase.
-Smart individuals and small businesses with access to a 3D Printer are starting to make some of the smaller interior parts themselves, while other companies specialise in replacing VW Bus engines with 100% electric options, turning your classic rides into top eco campers.
-These busses are loved today just as much as they were almost 60 years ago and remain the quintessential van for that ‘summer of love’ feeling.
+Sadly, the early VW busses aren’t in production anymore, so parts can be hard to come by, and expensive to purchase.
+Nevertheless, there’s a cadre of van life DIYers and small businesses using 3D printers to make some of the smaller interior parts themselves.
+There’s even a growing niche of companies specialising in replacing VW Bus engines with 100% electric options–perfect for turning a classic ride into an eco camper.

 3. Vauxhall Movano

-We bought a 2003 model, 90K miles on the clock and with a fibreglass maxi roof.
-This is one of the tallest vans I’ve been in (it’s tall enough for Rose to do a headstand in), and It’s served us well on our UK Van Life journey thus far.
+We bought a 2003 model, with 90K miles on the clock and a fibreglass maxi roof.
+This is one of the tallest vans I’ve been in (it’s tall enough for Rose to do a headstand in), and it’s served us comfortably on our UK Van Life journey thus far.

 4. VW Crafter

-These vans can cope with rough terrain just as well as they cruise down motorways and country lanes, and are a top choice if you’re looking for an LWB vehicle that doesn’t cost the earth.
+These vans can cope with rough terrain just as well as they cruise down motorways and country lanes.
+Moreover, the Crafter is a top choice if you’re looking for an LWB (long wheel base) vehicle that doesn’t cost the earth.

 5. Ford Transit

-It gets a hard rap from some people in the business, but we think that they’re great runners and their shape makes them easy to add wood panelling and interior features without too much hassle.
-It might not suit if you’re looking for extra headroom so try out a few different models before you buy.
+It gets a hard rap from some people in the business, but we think that they’re great runners.
+Besides, their shape makes them easy to add wood panelling and interior features without too much hassle.
+It might not suit if you’re looking for extra headroom, so try out a few different models before you buy.

 6. School Bus

-Why do we like this little adventure bus so much?
+So, why do we like this little adventure bus so much?
 Well, they can take on pretty much anything that you throw at them, and they look very homely inside once converted.
 The windows give ample light, and they’re high enough to have a fixed bed without losing tonnes of living space.

 7. Renault Trafic

-Renault, Citroen and Vauxhall vans are usually very much alike; in fact, they’re pretty much the same vehicle with a slightly different exterior and badge.
+Renault, Citroen, and Vauxhall vans are usually very much alike.
+In fact, they’re pretty much the same vehicle, with a slightly different exterior and badge.
 That being said, the Renault Trafic has seen some major conversion upgrades by certain companies that have thrown it ahead of its competition.

-In its base form, the standard traffic van isn’t the best vehicle for long-term off grid living because of it’s height, but its perfect for the weekend warrior who likes to get out whenever they can.
+In its base form, the standard Trafic van isn’t the best vehicle for long-term off grid living because of its height.
+It is, however, perfect for the weekend warrior who likes to get out whenever they can.
 If you buy a ready-made conversion or are thinking about adding a pop-top into the equation, then everything changes.